Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Numerical results

 This system serves as a prototypical representation of turbulent flows in geophysical, environmental, and engineering applications.
 Here, $u$ denotes the divergence-free velocity field, and $\omega = \nabla \times u$ represents the corresponding vorticity.
 We set the viscosity coefficient $\nu = 10^{-3}$ and impose periodic boundary conditions on a square domain of length $L=1$.
 The initial vorticity is generated from a Gaussian random field $\omega_0 \sim \mathcal{N}\left(0,\, 7^{3/2}(-\Delta + 49I)^{-5/2}\right)$, ensuring a broad spectrum of scales in the initial state.
 The deterministic forcing function $f(\mathrm{x}) = 0.1\left(\sin(2\pi(x+y)) + \cos(2\pi(x+y))\right)$ serves as a spatially varying driver that, together with the periodic boundaries, promotes the formation of coherent, large-scale structures within the flow field.
 Additionally, we incorporate a small-amplitude stochastic forcing term $\xi = \mathrm{d}\mathrm{W}/\mathrm{d}t$ scaled by $\beta = 5 \times 10^{-5}$, which mimics the effects of unresolved small-scale dynamics.
 In this flow regime, the combination of low viscosity and moderate forcing generates turbulent flow where nonlinear convection drives chaotic energy transfers and vortex interactions, capturing the complex interplay between local dissipation and non-local energy transport.

 In this work, we assume that the right-hand side of Eq.~\eqref{2dNS} is only partially known.
 Specifically, the stochastic nonlinear convection term

 is assumed to be unknown.
-We treat this term as our target for closure modeling, mainly because it is inherently stochastic and also exhibits non-local dependencies on the resolved system state $\omega(\mathrm{x}, t)$, serving as a suitable canonical example to demonstrate the capabilities of our methodology.
+We treat this term as our target for closure modeling because it is inherently stochastic and exhibits non-local dependencies on the resolved system state $\omega(\mathrm{x}, t)$, making it a suitable canonical example to demonstrate the capabilities of our methodology.
+We emphasize that this test case is a controlled toy problem with partially unknown physics: rather than deriving $H$ from an explicit spatial filter, we remove the full stochastic nonlinear convection term in Eq.~\eqref{eqn: convection} from the simulator and treat it as unknown.
+Since $H$ explicitly contains the intrinsic stochastic forcing component $\beta\xi$, recovering $H$ requires learning a conditional distribution $p(H\mid\omega)$, rather than only the conditional mean $\mathbb{E}[H\mid\omega]$.

 We solve Eq.~\eqref{2dNS} numerically using a pseudo-spectral method detailed in \ref{ssec: pseudospectral}, with time integration performed via the Crank-Nicolson scheme described in \ref{ssec: cranknicolson}.
 Simulations are conducted on a uniform $256 \times 256$ grid with a fixed time step $\Delta t = 10^{-3}$.
-During data generation, we record the system state and corresponding convection term every 100 steps—equivalent to a physical interval of $0.1\ \mathrm{s}$—and uniformly subsample all fields to a $64\times64$ resolution for both the training and test sets.
+During data generation, we record the system state and corresponding convection term every 100 steps—equivalent to a physical interval of $0.1\ \mathrm{s}$—and uniformly subsample all fields (including the resolved state $\omega$ and closure term $H$) to a $64\times64$ resolution for both the training and test sets.
 We simulate 100 independent time series, each spanning 40 seconds, but utilize only the data from 20 to 40 seconds, with the goal of allowing the system to reach statistical equilibrium during the initial 20 seconds.
 Data from 90 time series are used for training, with the remaining 10 reserved for testing.

 To quantitatively evaluate the performance of our modeling framework, we employ two metrics: the mean squared error (MSE) and the relative Frobenius norm error, defined respectively as:

 where $H$ denotes the ground truth field, $\hat{H}$ represents the model-generated field, $\|\cdot\|_F$ indicates the Frobenius norm, and $N$ is the total number of grid points in the spatial domain.